TUDelft-MUDE/book/book/numerical_methods_for_PDEs/intro_to_pdes.md

 Mathematically, parabolic PDEs serve as a transition from the hyperbolic PDEs to the elliptic PDEs.
 Physically, parabolic PDEs tend to arise in time dependent diffusion problems, such as the transient flow of heat in accordance with Fick's law of heat conduction.

+Generally, different numerical methods are required for the different classes of PDEs.
+The need for this specialization in numerical approach is rooted in the physics from which the different classes of PDEs arise.
+The physical problem has certain properties that we would like to preserve with our numerical approximation, and it is important to understand the underlying problem and be aware of its mathematical properties before blindly applying a numerical method.

 It turns out that all elliptic equations are steady state, all parabolic equations are diffusion-like, and all hyperbolic equations are wave-like.
 Therefore, we outline the following **prototypes**.